yandex-research/tabgraphs/README.md

 3. Run notebook `notebooks/convert-graph-datasets.ipynb` to convert the provided graph datasets (probably with NFA and/or DWE) into the format required by `tabular` baselines and specialized models `bgnn` and `ebbs`.
 4. Run experiments according to the instructions provided in the corresponding directories.

+> [!NOTE]
-**Note!** The source code for `tabular` baselines and `bgnn` model is distributed under the MIT license, and our code for `gnns` is also released under the same MIT license.
+> The source code for `tabular` baselines and `bgnn` model is distributed under the MIT license, and our code for `gnns` is also released under the same MIT license.